Explore the Data

 Births to Lincoln teen mothers is the same as the national rate

-Teenage girls who give birth are more likely to drop out of high school and more likely to be in poverty.11 Research suggests that children born to teen mothers are more likely to be low birth weight, have long-term health problems, and have worse educational outcomes.
-These outcomes are likely the result of associated socio-economic status and family background rather than the age of the mother.10
+Teenage girls who give birth are more likely to drop out of high school and more likely to be in poverty.13 Research suggests that children born to teen mothers are more likely to be low birth weight, have long-term health problems, and have worse educational outcomes.
+These outcomes are likely the result of associated socio-economic status and family background rather than the age of the mother.14

-• Lincoln’s average rate of births to teen mothers mirrors the national rate.
-Both the U.S and Lincoln have had on average 21 births per 100 women aged 15 to 19 years of age since 2005.
+• Over time, Lincoln’s average rate of births to teens has been similar to the national rate.
+From 2005 to 2019, the U.S has had an average of 20.9 births per 1000 women aged 15 to 19 years of age, while Lincoln, over the same time, has had an average of 20.7.

 • Both Lincoln and national rates of births to teen mothers have declined in the past decade.